 We also merchandised like crazy.
+It was painful.
 When you have that many options, you need to make sure the customer is seeing the right product at all times and that you are also maximizing things like coop dollars.
 We didn’t have the luxury of great personalization tools, but we ran our own segment builder for emails to ensure that no one was getting a blanket email, it was as personalized as possible, living true to having a real value and service.

 The problem was that when we left the smarter people with the spreadsheets who didn’t agree and started “optimizing” the selection and cutting those unprofitable products.
 They also saw outsourcing customer support as a cheaper alternative.

 They were not wrong in a vacuum.
 But there is a link between selection and service that you cannot calculate on a spreadsheet and it is perceived value and trust.

 Invest in things that increase the perceived value and build trust and your lifetime value will skyrocket.
 Don’t manage by a spreadsheet or in a vacuum – it’s way to painful.